How lightweight hyper casual games became the heavyweights of mobile gaming

-In this blog we’ll discuss these key characteristics and various game mechanics, as well as global trends, monetization methods, and best practices.
-In short, everything you need to know about hyper casual games.
+In this blog we’ll discuss these key characteristics and various game mechanics, as well as global trends, monetization methods, marketing challenges, and best practices.
+In short, everything you need to know about hyper-casual games.

 Are you ready?
 Set?
 Let’s go!

-There are a number of key ingredients that make up their secret sauce to success – let’s take a look at the recipe.
+There are a number of key ingredients that make up their secret sauce for success – let’s take a look at the recipe.

-Hyper casual games require little or no tutorial, meaning they are instantly playable.
-The user is immediately immersed into the game and can follow the flow of the game in seconds.
+Hyper-casual games require little or no tutorial, meaning they’re instantly playable.
+The user is immediately immersed in the game and can follow the flow of the game in seconds.

-The user interface of a hyper casual game is simple and minimalist.
-The mechanics are also minimalistic and there aren’t a lot of bells and whistles — no fancy controllers, elements or complicated menus to get to grips with.
+The user interface of a hyper-casual game is simple and minimalist.
+The mechanics are also basic and there aren’t a lot of bells and whistles — no fancy controllers, elements, or complicated menus to get to grips with.

-Minimalist design means a user has to invest little to no effort at all to get going. .
-Hyper casual games can be played while you’re on the train to work or even while watching TV, and are designed to help the user switch off.
+Minimalist design means a user has to invest very little effort to get going.
+Hyper-casual games can be played while you’re on the train to work or even while watching TV, and are designed to help the user switch off.

-The flip side of the simplicity is that hyper casual games do tend to have a shorter shelf life than other genres.
+The flip side of the simplicity is that hyper-casual games do tend to have a shorter shelf life than other genres.
 Don’t despair, because their simplicity also means users can move on to the next game with ease.
-If as a game developer you notice that engagement is dropping then you can cross promote and direct them towards your new game.
+As a game developer, if you notice that engagement is dropping then you can cross-promote and direct users towards your new game.